 Active assisted movements: forwards and sideways with an umbrella or broom handle x10 2-3 daily, as pain allows

 Roll shoulders: in circular motion both directions x10 2-3 daily, as pain allows

 If any of these exercises increase your pain and it does not settle within 20 minutes, then stop and contact Next Level Physiotherapy for an appointment.

-If you have shoulder pain or have recently had shoulder surgery, then feel free to contact Next Level Physiotherapy here and we will get you back on the road to recovery.
+If you have shoulder pain or have recently had shoulder surgery, then contact Next Level Physiotherapy here and we will get you back on the road to recovery.
 You can also take advantage of our new online booking facility here.